danstocker-legacy/bookworm/README.md

     'user/1234/name'.toField().setValue("John Smith");

 Will set the value "John Smith" on the node in `bookworm.entities` (instance of `flock.EventedTree`) on the path that corresponds to the field 'user/1234/name'.
-By default, this is mapped to the path `'documentType>documentId>fieldName'.toPath()`, but the mapping may be changed by subclassing `FieldKey` and providing a suitable surrogate.
+By default, this is mapped to the path `'document>documentType>documentId>fieldName'.toPath()`, but the mapping may be changed by subclassing `FieldKey` and providing a suitable surrogate.

 ### Checking a document's presence